This blog post is for developers learning about the Flow blockchain.

 Flow supports a new paradigm of programming called “resource-oriented programming” using Cadence (a programming language to build on Flow).
 Cadence makes it a lot easier for developers to create crypto assets similar to CryptoKitties.
 In formal terms, such assets are known as resources.
 A resource is a special type within Cadence that is governed by strict move semantics.
 Resources can only exist in one location at a time, cannot be copied, and cannot be accidentally lost or deleted.

 As a developer, you have the ability to use resources from other accounts by borrowing from them.
 For example, you can borrow a crypto asset like a CryptoPokemon from its creator and use it freely for your own purpose (with the owner’s permission of course).
+For a developer to allow access to his/her resources, the developer must create a capability.
+Capabilities are identified by a path and link to a target path, not directly to an object.
+Capabilities are either public (any user can get access), or private (access to/from the authorized user is necessary).

 Now, let’s expand upon what a typical account on the Flow blockchain may look like.